Correcting non-independent and non-identically distributed errors with surface codes: Abstract

 \section{Abstract}

 A common approach to studying the performance of quantum error correcting codes is to assume independent and identically distributed single-qubit errors.
-However, realistic errors in experimental multi-qubit devices are typically neither independent nor identical across qubits.
-In this work, we develop and investigate the properties of topological surface codes tailored to a known noise channel by locally adapted Clifford conjugations.
-We show that the surface code locally tailored to non-uniform single-qubit noise in conjunction with a scalable matching decoder yields improved error thresholds and exponentially suppressed sub-threshold failure rates when compared to the Calderbank-Shor-Steane surface code.
+However, the available experimental data shows that realistic errors in modern multi-qubit devices are typically neither independent nor identical across qubits.
+In this work, we develop and investigate the properties of topological surface codes adapted to a known noise structure by Clifford conjugations.
+We show that the surface code locally tailored to non-uniform single-qubit noise in conjunction with a scalable matching decoder yields an increase in error thresholds and exponential suppression of sub-threshold failure rates when compared to the standard surface code.
 Furthermore, we study the behaviour of the tailored surface code under local two-qubit noise and show the role that code degeneracy plays in correcting such noise.
-The proposed methods do not require additional overhead in terms of the number of qubits and use a standard matching decoder, hence come at no extra cost compared to the standard surface-code error correction.
+The proposed methods do not require additional overhead in terms of the number of qubits or gates and use a standard matching decoder, hence come at no extra cost compared to the standard surface-code error correction.